acgetchell/CDT-plusplus/README.md

 - Python 3.12 and uv when checking or running the Python support scripts
 - Doxygen 1.17.0 and Graphviz 15.1.0 when checking or generating API documentation; pkgx can supply both

-The pkgx launcher supplies Git, Bash, CMake, Ninja, Python, Doxygen, Graphviz, M4, Autoconf, Autoconf Archive, Automake, GNU Libtool, Texinfo, and pkg-config.
+The pkgx build and documentation launchers supply their required tools ephemerally, including Git, Bash, CMake, Ninja, Python, Doxygen, Graphviz, M4, Autoconf, Autoconf Archive, Automake, GNU Libtool, Texinfo, and pkg-config.
 If pkgx is not installed, provide these tools conventionally through a package manager such as [Homebrew] or apt:

 - Git
 - Bash